16 Pregnancy, Birth, and Baby Books Every Partner Should Read - Baby Chick

 "The Expectant Father" by Armin A. Brott and Jennifer Ash Rudick

 “The Expectant Father” is another informative guide for new fathers.
-It takes readers month by month through pregnancy and provides advice and explanations for each stage, including how dads-to-be can support their partners.
+It takes readers month by month through pregnancy, providing advice and explanations for each stage, including how dads-to-be can support their partners.
 It also discusses labor, delivery, and the first few postpartum months.
-This new edition features updated information on everything from fertility and prenatal care to work-life balance and finances.
+This new edition features updated information on a wide range of topics, including fertility, prenatal care, work-life balance, and finances.
 And did we mention it features fun cartoons? 🙂

 3. “Husband-Coached Childbirth” by Robert A Bradley, M.D., Marjie Hathaway, Jay Hathaway, and James Hathaway